Zest-studi-o/P01-Allotment-gardens/README.md

   - Video section.
     - This links to videos on relevant content such as how is it having an allotment, or harvesting the produce.
-    - The user finds value in seeing other people with allotments speaking about them and see what to expect.
+    - The user finds value in seeing other people with allotments speaking about them and knowing what to expect.

     ![Videos Desktop](docs/videos-desktop.png)